How to do the invisible crochet join!

 Step 8

-And that’s how you make an invisible join.
-It might take a bit of practice to get them perfect, but once you’ve got the hang of it they’ll make your finished items look so much neater!
+And that’s how you make an invisible crochet join.
+It can take a bit of practice to get them perfect, but once you’ve got the hang of it your finished items will look so much neater!